AliExpress: Abroad

 Since 2013, AliExpress has transitioned fully from small-scale wholesale to a To-C (consumer-oriented) platform.
 During this phase, the platform invested heavily in recruiting Chinese brands and focused on localized efforts in key markets such as Russia, aiming to enhance e-commerce infrastructure capabilities like logistics and payment systems.
-With the support of AliExpress, the delivery time of Russian postal services was reduced from several weeks to as fast as 5-7 days.
+With the support of AliExpress, the delivery time of Russian postal services was reduced from several weeks to as fast as 5–7 days.

-On September 25th, 2024, AliExpress Korea held a conference in the Grand InterContinental Seoul Parnas, in Gangnam, South Korea, introducing various programs aimed at helping local Korean sellers to expand internationally through AliExpress, including benefits such as no fees and seller deposits for five years for Korean sellers on AliExpress.
+On 25 September 2024, AliExpress Korea held a conference in the Grand InterContinental Seoul Parnas, in Gangnam, South Korea, introducing various programs aimed at helping local Korean sellers to expand internationally through AliExpress, including benefits such as no fees and seller deposits for five years for Korean sellers on AliExpress.

-In 2025, Cainiao, a logistics company also owned by the Alibaba Group, announced it would extend “Global 5-Day Delivery” to six additional markets—Vietnam, Singapore, the Philippines, Hungary, Austria, and Qatar—with rollout completion targeted by the end of 2025.
+In 2025, Cainiao, a logistics company also owned by the Alibaba Group, announced it would extend "Global 5-Day Delivery" to six additional markets—Vietnam, Singapore, the Philippines, Hungary, Austria, and Qatar—with rollout completion targeted by the end of 2025.
+AliExpress announced that it will offer five-day delivery for customers in the United States in 2024, as they battle with competitor Temu.
+AliExpress first offered international delivery to countries like Germany, France, Portugal, Saudi Arabia, and Mexico in 2023.
+This coincided with Temu which has also expanded into the US market.
+Alibaba's e-commerce site and Temu are presently two of the most valuable Chinese firms on the U.S. stock exchange.
+PDD, which owns Temu, overtook Alibaba's market cap in the fourth quarter of 2023 but lost the top spot to Alibaba in the first quarter, according to LSEG data.

-Global 5-Day Delivery is Cainiao’s logistics program that targets international delivery in roughly five days for eligible lanes, leveraging dedicated hubs, secured air capacity, and accelerated last-mile processes.
+Global 5-Day Delivery is Cainiao's logistics program that targets international delivery in roughly five days for eligible lanes, leveraging dedicated hubs, secured air capacity, and accelerated last-mile processes.